 Aaron Cedolia, Co-Founder (pictured, second from R)

-A strategic communications consultant for higher education and beyond, as well as an in-house creative director and artist, Aaron has worked for over fifteen years in communications strategy and marketing.
-Board member: The Laundromat Project (2019-2022).
+A strategic communications consultant for higher education and beyond, as well as an in-house creative director and exhibited artist, Aaron has worked for over 20 years in communications strategy.